REGISTERED CHARITY NUMBER 1138972

 In 2010 a small group of friends, who had all been volunteers at a branch of a national charity that had recently closed, held a meeting to discuss the possibility of setting up a cat rescue organisation and so began

 Leeds Feline Friends.

-Ten years on, in 2020 (and all of us ten years older!) we are proud of what we have achieved but we are a very small group, just eight of us, all volunteers, and we recognise that this is the right time to make some changes.
+Ten years on, in 2020 (and all of us ten years older!) we were proud of what we had achieved but we are a very small group, just eight of us, all volunteers, and we recognised that it was the right time to make some changes.

-We have homed over 400 cats during the ten years but, once all
+We homed over 400 cats during the ten years but, once all

 cats currently on the website have been homed, we won’t be

 taking in any more cats so no more homing.